RealVNC: Platforms, editions, versions

-As of release 4.3 (released August 2007), separate versions of both the Personal and Enterprise editions exist for 32-bit and 64-bit systems.
-Release 4.6 included features such as HTTP proxy support, chat, an address book, remote printing, unicode support, and connection notification.
+As of release 4.3 in August 2007, separate versions of both the Personal and Enterprise editions exist for 32-bit and 64-bit systems.
+Release 4.6 included features such as HTTP proxy support, chat, an address book, remote printing, Unicode support, and connection notification.

-Users must activate each of the server versions ("Home", "Professional", "Enterprise").
+Users must activate each of the server versions: Home, Professional, and Enterprise.

-With the release of VNC 5.0 late December 2013, RealVNC software editions used a single binary which superseded VNC Enterprise Edition and VNC Personal Edition.
+With release 5.0 in late December 2013, RealVNC software editions used one binary which superseded VNC Enterprise Edition and VNC Personal Edition.

-In November 2016, RealVNC released the updated version of their software, now called VNC Connect (version 6.0).
-The new version introduces a cloud connection option using a subscription-based pricing model.
-Users can choose between three subscription levels; Home (free for non-commercial use), Professional and Enterprise.
+In November 2016, RealVNC released the updated version of their software, renamed VNC Connect (version 6.0).
+It introduces a cloud connection option using a subscription-based pricing model.
+Users can choose between three subscription levels; Home (free for non-commercial use), Professional, and Enterprise.
 Home and Professional subscriptions are cloud connections only.
 The Enterprise subscription supports hybrid connections that include the traditional direct (peer to peer) connections and/or cloud connections.